Magnifying Glass: Where to Buy, What to Look For, and What to Avoid

 Are magnifying glasses the same as reading glasses?

-Can magnification help with macular degeneration?
+Can a magnifier help with macular degeneration?

 What is the difference between a loupe and a standard magnifier?